ha-bina/brent-oil-analysis/README.md

 ---

-## Methodology, Recommendations, and Conclusion
+## summary

-All three tasks leverage time series analytics, correlation modeling, and modern web development to build a full-stack analytical product.
+- All three tasks leverage time series analytics, correlation modeling, and modern web development to build a full-stack analytical product.
 Our approach includes temporal segmentation, structured event mapping, and dynamic visualizations.

-**Recommendations:** Strengthen event labeling automation, enrich models with more macroeconomic features, and integrate forecasting modules for proactive decision-making.
+- strengthen event labeling automation, enrich models with more macroeconomic features, and integrate forecasting modules for proactive decision-making.

-**Conclusion:** This project offers an actionable framework for understanding Brent oil volatility and guiding investment, energy security policy, and risk management using explainable data-driven tools.
+- This project offers an actionable framework for understanding Brent oil volatility and guiding investment, energy security policy, and risk management using explainable data-driven tools.

 ---